yearn/yearn-vaults-v3/TECH_SPEC.md

 Stored in strategies[strategy].max_debt

-When a debt rebalance is triggered, the Vault will cap the new target debt to this number (max_debt)
+When a debt re-balance is triggered, the Vault will cap the new target debt to this number (max_debt)

 #### Setting the deposit limit
 The DEPOSIT_LIMIT_MANAGER is in charge of setting the deposit_limit for the vault